JieyuWu/ToyotaMod/Ford.md

 This brand currently has limited openpilot support on the F150 and Fusion only through community maintained branches.
 Safety code is not working properly and should **NOT** be used without fully understanding the ramifications of such.

+Ford currently has a steering lockout on the PSCM, and after 10 seconds, commands will drop for approximately 200-300ms.
+A fix has not yet been implemented.

 # Community Branches

 The following members currently have Ford code.
 All code listed here is WIP and not expected to work 100%